mjhecht/keendreams/src/content/blog/sam-harris-evolution.md

 ...and yet I wonder how many people by now have actually consulted AI to discuss whether they should have a second child... :)

 :::human
-How have Sam Harris’ views matured since he wrote The Moral Landscape and gave a TED talk about 16 years ago, around the topic?
+	How have Sam Harris’ views matured since he wrote _The Moral Landscape_ and gave a TED talk about 16 years ago?
 :::

 :::ai